ARCHER2-HPC/archer2-docs/docs/research-software/orca.md

 ## Using ORCA on ARCHER2

-ORCA s available for academic use on ARCHER2 only.
+ORCA is available for academic use on ARCHER2 only.
 If you wish to use ORCA for commercial applications, you must contact the ORCA developers.

 ## Running parallel ORCA jobs